Skip to main content

 │ │ │ ├─ models/

-│ │ │ │ ├─ User.js // build in model.
-Mark in as "User_original"
+│ │ │ │ ├─ User.ts // Built-in model.
+Mark it as "User_original"

 ├─ src/

-│ ├─ models/ // contains model files
+│ ├─ models/ // Contains model files

-│ │ ├─ User.js // file that will be used.
-Mark in as "User_project"
+│ │ ├─ User.ts // File that will be used.
+Mark it as "User_project"

-const User = this.app.getModel("User"); // will return "User_project" model
+const User = this.app.getModel("User"); // Will return the "User_project" model

-Same approach works for: models, controllers, config
+The same approach works for models, controllers, and configs.

-How to
+How To

-import OriginalUserModel from '@adaptivestone/framework/models/User.js';
+import OriginalUserModel from "@adaptivestone/framework/models/User.ts";

 class User extends OriginalUserModel {